HybrUR: A Hybrid Physical-Neural Solution for Unsupervised Underwater Image Restoration: Introduction

 \section{Introduction}

-\IEEEPARstart{W}{ith} the rapid development of underwater robots in recent years, humans have stringendo sped up the deep-sea exploration.
-Meanwhile, real-time and accurate underwater perception has become a vital inherent technique in most diving applications.
-Among the numerous candidate methods, the vision-based method has become a timely topic due to its low price and abundant information \cite{Foresti2000, Myint2018}.
-However, the quality of underwater images is reduced by some optical challenges, including floating particulate matters, reflective effects, and optical caustics, which results in an obstacle to the post-processing of underwater visual signals, such as simultaneous localization and mapping (SLAM) \cite{ORBSLAM} and object detection \cite{ChenTCSVT2021}.
+\IEEEPARstart{W}{ith} the rapid development of underwater robots in recent years, exploration of the ocean has rapidly increased.
+Real-time and accurate perception of underwater scenes is vital in most underwater applications.
+Among numerous methods, the vision-based method is regarded as an efficient and informative approach \cite{Foresti2000, Myint2018}.
+However, the quality of underwater images is poor because of optical degeneration, including light scattering and absorption, which lead to difficulties in underwater visual perception \cite{ChenTCSVT2021,ORBSLAM}.

-Unfortunately, it is hard to collect aligned underwater-terrestrial image pairs for supervised learning.
-Therefore, researchers usually apply traditional enhancement methods to generate pseudo ground truth \cite{Sahu2014, Ancuti2017, Provenzi2008, Islam2020, Tang2019, Peng2017}.
-Thereafter, an encoder-decoder structure, such as \emph{Unet} \cite{ Ronneberger2015}, is used towards image translation \cite{Ancuti2012, Farhadifard2015, Liu2019Access, Li2017, Wang2019, Chen2021, LiCY2020, Chen2019}.
-This kind of method is complicated to train and fragile in parameter settings.
-Most critically, their capability for color correction and contrast enhancement is restricted by the artificial labels, leading to modest restoration performance.
-Thereby, the unsupervised approach is worthy of in-depth exploration.